puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/access-authn-authz/kubelet-tls-bootstrapping.md

 each component of the cluster is talking to another trusted component, we strongly recommend using client TLS certificates on nodes.

-The normal process of bootstrapping these components, especially worker nodes that need certificates so they can communicate safely with kube-apiserver, can be a challenging process as it is often outside of the scope of Kubernetes and requires significant additional work.
+The process of bootstrapping these components, especially worker nodes that need certificates so they can communicate safely with kube-apiserver, can be a challenging process as it is often outside of the scope of Kubernetes and requires significant additional work.
 This in turn, can make it challenging to initialize or scale a cluster.